 - 2.1.5.
 When more than one Returning Officer has been appointed, the Management Committee, in consultation with the pool of Returning Officers, will appoint an individual Returning Officer from the pool for each election.
 This appointment will be made a minimum of 4 weeks before the commencement of the election, unless reallocating an election to a different Returning Officer. - 2.1.6.
 If no Returning Officer is available, an Acting Returning Officer can be appointed by the Constitution and Arbitration Committee, or by a vote of the meeting in which a ballot is to take place - 2.2.
 Deputy Returning Officer (DRO) - 2.2.1.
 The Deputy Returning Officer is an appointee of the Returning Officer that is tasked to manage a process associated with the work of the Returning Officer. - 2.2.2.
 On the occasion that the Returning Officer is unable to fulfil their duty, the Deputy Returning Officer will act as the Returning Officer - 2.3.
 Election Volunteers - 2.3.1.
 An Electoral Volunteer can be appointed at any time to do a specific task to do with the election. - 2.3.2.
 The use of volunteers is at the discretion of the Returning Officer or Deputy Returning Officer. - 2.4.
 A Returning Officer, Deputy Returning Officer, or Election Volunteer must recuse themself from the appointment for any election in which they are running as a candidate. - 2.5.
 Candidates - 2.5.1.
 A Candidate is a person who has successfully applied to run in an election - 2.5.2.
-The minimum requirement for application to any position is to provide the Returning Officer (or delegate) with the following details before the close of nominations - 2.5.2.1.
-Full Name - 2.5.2.2.
-Date Of Birth - 2.5.2.3.
-Registered Address - 2.5.2.4.
-Branch Membership - 2.5.3.
+The minimum requirement for application to any position is to provide the Returning Officer (or delegate) with their full name and sufficient contact information to identify them in the Greens' membership database, before the close of nominations - 2.5.2.1.
+The Returning Officer (or delegate) may request and/or accept additional identifying information after the close of nominations, if required, providing the nomination is otherwise eligible. - 2.5.3.
 Further candidate requirements may be required, and are outlined in the by-law associated with the election - 2.5.3.1.
-Candidates for any position that is set aside for Rural and Regional members must live within a Queensland Local Government Area that: - 2.5.3.1.1.
+Candidates for any position that is set aside for Rural and Regional members must live within a Queensland Local Government Area that; - 2.5.3.1.1.
 Is not Brisbane City Council - 2.5.3.1.2.
 Is not Gold Coast City Council - 2.5.3.1.3.
 Does not share a border with Brisbane City Council - 2.5.3.1.3.1.
 Except members living in Somerset Regional Council who will count as Rural and Regional under this by-law - 2.5.4.
 All candidates are bound by the constitution and code of ethics, as well as the rulings made on electoral matters made by the Returning Officer